 1998 – Freestanding Zanussi Oz fridge, making it the first of its kind product to have insulation and outer skins made in one process from polyurethane foam introduced.

-The 2000s – Nano-technology became the new norm for the manufacturing industry that also affected the plastic industry in a significant way.
+The 2000s – Nano-technology became the new norm for the manufacturing industry, which also affected the plastic industry in a significant way.

 2000 – First commercial metallocene-catalyzed polyolefins introduced.

 2001 – Tony Fidell conceptualized iPod, an independent inventor developed by Apple Inc.